senselabs/objective-c-style-guide/README.md

 ## Smiley Face

-Smiley faces are a very prominent style feature of the raywenderlich.com site!
 It is very important to have the correct smile signifying the immense amount of happiness and excitement for the coding topic.

 **Preferred:**
 ```objc